 Welcome to our Green Portal.
 Here you'll find our activities in support of sustaining the planet.

-OPM strives to reduce its impact on the environment and support Federal initiatives to green the government.
-Our annual Strategic Sustainability Performance Plan outlines our goals, strategies, and progress toward improving sustainability and reducing greenhouse gas emissions, energy, water, waste, and petroleum use.
+OPM's Strategic Sustainability Performance Plan outlines our goals, strategies, and progress toward meeting Federal environmental goals and reduction targets.
 We have a number of sustainability efforts underway, including:

-- Increasing the efficiency of our buildings: The Theodore Roosevelt Building, OPM’s headquarters office in Washington, DC, is undergoing a major renovation and modernization as part of the American Recovery and Reinvestment Act.
-Midway through the project, we are already seeing energy and water savings from improvements and upgrades to window insulation; heating, ventilation, and air conditioning systems; lighting; and water fixtures.
+- Increasing the efficiency of our buildings: The Theodore Roosevelt Building, OPM’s headquarters office in Washington, DC, is undergoing a major renovation & modernization and implementation of an Energy Savings Performance Contract project that will reduce energy and water use at our largest facility.

-- Renewable energy: Last year, 6.1% of our electricity came from renewable sources, including wind, biogas, and solar energy generated by photovoltaic panels installed at our headquarters office.
+- Using renewable energy: 17.5% of our electricity comes from renewable sources, including wind, biogas, and solar power generated by photovoltaic panels on our headquarters building.

-On May 24, 2011 The President issued a Presidential Memorandum on Federal Fleet Performance.
-In accordance with Section 1 (b) of the Presidential Memorandum an pursuant to the Federal Management Regulation 102-34-50 (41 CFR 102-34.50), executive fleets are required to achieve maximum fuel efficiency; be limited to motor vehicle body size, engine size, and optional equipment to what is essential for agency mission; and be mid-size or smaller sedans, except where larger sedans are essential to the agency mission.
+In accordance with Section 1 (b) of the Presidential Memorandum on Federal Fleet Performance and pursuant to the Federal Management Regulation 102-34-50 (41 CFR 102-34.50), executive fleets are required to achieve maximum fuel efficiency; be limited to motor vehicle body size, engine size, and optional equipment to what is essential for agency mission; and be mid-size or smaller sedans, except where larger sedans are essential to the agency mission.
 OPM’s executive vehicles are listed below.

 |Make||Model||Year||Fuel Type||Office Ownership|